j3py/Rainbow-Bar-Chart-VR/README.md

 Currently this solution is not very useful.
 Here are some things I need to do to correct that:
 - Make bar height and actual data value accurate
-- redo toggle button for color wave in VR
+- Redo toggle button for color wave in VR
 - Correct tool tip font size
 - Debug possible memory leak
+- Increase error visibility by showing the API limit alert within the VR context.
 - Allow movement (eg, forward, backward, side to side, etc)
 - Floor plane should vary in size dynamically according to number of bars